FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 That's it, now start again the application and you should notice that the font has changed.

 ###Layout
-Before start to change the Componenets run WebPack in watch mode:
+Before start to change the components run WebPack in watch mode:

 ```bash
 npm run watch
 ```
 Add a *style.css* file and import it into the html page.
-Write into it the following css class
+Write into the following css class

 ```css
 //style.css